Social apartheid in Brazil: Economic effects

-Social apartheid is a common theme in studies of the implications of Brazil's huge income disparities, The term "social apartheid" (and the inequities associated with it) are recognized as a serious issue even by Brazil's elites, who benefit from it:
+Social apartheid is a common theme in studies of the implications of Brazil's huge income disparities.
+The term "social apartheid" (and the inequities associated with it) is recognized as a serious issue even by Brazil's elites, who benefit from it:

 Despite decades of impressive economic growth, the striking social inequities remain.
 In a recent survey of 1,500 of the most influential members of Brazil's political and economic elite, close to 90 percent believed that Brazil had achieved economic success and social failure.
 Close to half viewed the enormous inequities as a form of "social apartheid".

 Cristovam Buarque, Democratic Labour Party senator for the Federal District, says that "Brazil is a divided country, home to the greatest income concentration in the world and to a model of apartation, Brazilian social apartheid."
 He writes that instead of "a spectrum of inequality", there is now "a break between the included and the excluded.
 In place of inequality, a separation, a social apartheid, has arisen".
 He argues that society is threatened by "a gap between the rich and poor so big that in every country there will be separate growth, along the lines of South Africa under apartheid", and that while this is happening globally, "Brazil is its best example".